Quenton Nelson

-Quenton Emerson Nelson (born March 19, 1996) is an American football guard for the Indianapolis Colts of the National Football League (NFL).
-He played college football at Notre Dame, where he was a unanimous All-American, and was selected by the Colts sixth overall in the 2018 NFL Draft.
-Considered among the NFL's best guards, Nelson received Pro Bowl and All-Pro selections in his first four seasons, including first-team All-Pros in his first three.
+Quenton Emerson Nelson (born March 19, 1996) is an American professional football guard for the Indianapolis Colts of the National Football League (NFL).
+He played college football at Notre Dame, receiving unanimous All-American honors in 2017, and was selected by the Colts sixth overall in the 2018 NFL draft.
+Considered among the NFL's best guards, Nelson has received Pro Bowl selections in all seven of his seasons and three first-team All-Pros.

-Early years
+Early life

 Nelson is the youngest of four children of Craig and Maryellen Nelson.
 He grew up in Holmdel Township, New Jersey and attended Holmdel High School as a freshman before transferring to Red Bank Catholic High School in Red Bank, New Jersey, where he was an All-Star in basketball as a power forward/center.
-He committed to the University of Notre Dame to play college football.
-Nelson also supplemented his football and strength trainings with Taekwondo.
+Nelson committed to the University of Notre Dame to play college football.
+He also supplemented his football and strength trainings with Taekwondo.

 College career

 After redshirting his first year at Notre Dame in 2014, Nelson played in all 12 games and made one start in 2015.
 In 2016, he started all 12 games.
-He was named a unanimous first team All-American after the 2017 season.
-On January 8, 2018, Nelson announced that he would forgo his last year of eligibility and enter the draft.
+Nelson was named a unanimous first team All-American after the 2017 season.
+On January 8, 2018, he announced that he would forgo his last year of eligibility and enter the 2018 NFL draft.

 Professional career

-NFL Draft
+Pre-draft

-At the conclusion of the pre-draft process, Nelson was projected a top ten selection in the first round by NFL draft experts and scouts.
+At the end of the pre-draft process, Nelson was projected a top ten selection in the first round by NFL draft experts and scouts.
 He was ranked as the top offensive linemen prospect in the draft by Sports Illustrated and NFL analysts Daniel Jeremiah and Mike Mayock.